hanfeny7/csp2prism/README.md

 - Features: One-click copy, statistics display, error reporting

 ## Reproducibility & Review Notes
-- This tool is provided as a companion to a CCF-A paper.
+- This tool is provided as a companion to a CCF-B paper.
 All core code, examples, and experiment scripts are open source.
-- Screenshots, experiment data, and reproduction steps are documented in `PAPER_WORKFLOW.md` and `COMPLETE_GUIDE.md`.
 - For questions or suggestions, please use GitHub Issues or contact the author.

 ## License
 MIT License.
 See the LICENSE file for details.

-## Contact
-- Author: XXX (please fill in your name/organization)
-- Email: XXX (optional)
-- Project homepage / paper link: XXX (optional)

 ---
 > This tool has undergone multiple iterations.
 The interface and features are continuously optimized.
 Academic feedback and collaboration are welcome!